 Status: Full time, Exempt Employee, 40 hours/week.

-The Assistant Director for Telecommunications, Technology, and Media (“Assistant Director”) will be primarily responsible for developing and providing public policy research, strategies, analysis, and education on telecommunications, technology, and media diversity.
+Position Summary: The Assistant Director for Telecommunications, Technology, and Media (“Assistant Director”) will be primarily responsible for developing and providing public policy research, strategies, analysis, and education on telecommunications, technology, and media diversity.
 An advocate for fair and equal representation of Asian Americans in the media and fair and equal access to telecommunications and technology law and policy, the Assistant Director will work to advocate for reforms that will benefit the broader Asian American community.